-Conclusion.
+Will Iran Escalate?
 This consideration of possible further Iranian escalation steps is concerning because it suggests that Tehran must consider an overt missile strike against Saudi Arabia or the UAE if its efforts at current covert levels, possibly with the addition of cyber activities, do not achieve its objectives.

 Iran's decision to escalate to such a level depends on many factors.
 How much are Iran's leaders willing to risk to try to break down Saudi and Emirati support for the "maximum pressure" campaign?
 How urgent is achieving that objective to them?
-They could be content to muddle along at something like current levels of escalation if they feel that they have the time to do it.
-At what point do they abandon the effort to split Saudi Arabia from the U.S. and resort to overt large-scale attack to break the West's will to continue to tolerate or support the "maximum pressure" campaign?
+They could be content to muddle along at something like current levels of escalation if they feel they have the time to do it.
+At what point do they abandon the effort to split Saudi Arabia from the US and resort to overt, large-scale attacks to break the West's will to continue to tolerate or support the "maximum pressure" campaign?

 There is no way to assess with any confidence when or if the Iranians would escalate to the point of major missile attack.
-The worry is that they could well decide that they have no other option if they are serious about breaking the U.S.-Saudi-Emirati partnership or if they abandon that aim and choose a more straightforward approach to escaping sanctions.
+The worry is that they could well decide that they have no other option if they are serious about breaking the US-Saudi-Emirati partnership or if they abandon that aim and choose a more straightforward approach to escaping sanctions.

-These aspects of the situation thus drive Iran toward further conventional military escalation even in the absence of a US military response.
+These aspects of the situation thus drive Iran toward further conventional military escalation even without a US military response.
 They make such an escalation far likelier in the event of a purely or even primarily Saudi military response.
-We will consider the consequences of this reflection below when discussing possible responses to the Abqaiq strike.
-Before that consideration, however, we must first put the Abqaiq strike more firmly in the context of the parallel escalation approaches the U.S. and Iran have been pursuing.
+I consider the consequences of this reflection below when discussing possible responses to the Abqaiq strike.
+Before that consideration, however, I must first put the Abqaiq strike more firmly in the context of the parallel escalation approaches the US and Iran have been pursuing.